MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ### **2. How will the migration of data work?**

 Vipps MobilePay will make sure that all needed data is migrated from Subscriptions to Recurring:
 - All active merchants and their payment points will be migrated to the new system.
+The primary identifiers are `provider_id`, `agreement_id`, `payment_id`, and `refund_id`.
+These remain unchanged; there is no changes there.

 - All partners/integrators will be created in the new system.

 - We will make sure that proper connection of merchant and partner/integrator is maintained on the new setup.

 - We will migrate all active agreements.
-There is no need to recreate agreements from NWL neither from reintegration.
+There is no need to recreate agreements from NewWalletLaunch neither from reintegration.

 - All payment requests with due dates will be migrated and executed on new system.